 Indexes journals, books, and conference proceedings are indexed on a wide variety of biological and biomedical topics.
 An electronic version to the print counterparts, Biological Abstracts and Biological Abstracts/RRM.

 Subjects: All, but subject-specific databases may have greater coverage and functionality.
 Sources: Journal articles, books, preprints, and technical reports.
-Advanced search under arrow at right in search box: search authors, article titles, journal titles, date ranges, more.
+Advanced search under menu at top left: search authors, article titles, journal titles, date ranges, more.
 Scholar Preferences can be set to show UC-eLinks in your results list:

 - Click on Settings > Library Links